ivorscott/go-delve-reload/README.md

 ```

-More on Docker secrets when we get to production (discussed in Part 4, _"Docker Swarm and Traefik"_).
+More on Docker secrets when we get to production in a later post.

 5 - Removed PgAdmin4